-- 165 g / 1 very packed cup corn flour (sometimes called maize flour or maize atta , NOT masa harina, or corn starch or what's known as cornflour in the UK.
+- 165 g / 1 very packed cup corn flour (sometimes called maize flour or maize atta , Scoop it into the cup and pack it down tight with a spoon until you can't possibly fit anymore in.
+Note that corn flour is not masa harina, or corn starch or what's known as cornflour in the UK.
 It needs to be fine flour made from dried corn kernels, like corn meal but much finer.
 Bob's Red Mill is a popular, widely available brand.
 See notes in the post above for more info and tips for making your own.

 - 3 teaspoons / 1 tablespoon baking powder

 - ½ tsp fine salt

 - 4 teaspoons vanilla extract